ruess/edd-prevent-eu-checkout/README.md

 ### Why does this plugin just block the EU? ###

 The easiest solution for most small business is to simply stop offering their products to the EU from their own stores.
 So here you go.
+If you intend to go for VAT registration, this isn't the plugin for you.

 ### How do I know if I absolutely must use this? ###